 When rain falls, the water has a naturally aggressive, slightly acidic nature.
 This water then dissolves chalk and/or metallic deposits present in the local rock strata, resulting in ground and borehole water containing elements that would not normally be present in mains water.
 Contaminants such as Iron and Manganese can cause problems such as poor tasting (and potentially harmful) drinking water & staining of appliances and equipment.

-Iron and Manganese can be removed from water by using media which encourages reaction between the contaminant and oxygen present in the water.
+Iron and Manganese can be removed from water by using media that encourages the reaction between the contaminant and oxygen present in the water.
 This reaction forms an insoluble precipitate which can then be filtered out by the media bed.
 The media acts “catalytically”, which means that although it triggers the reaction it is not used up as part of the process, thus giving long life from a single filter.
-A choice of media are available, Pyrolox, Filox & Birm.
-All are based on Manganese Dioxide but with Pyrolox and Filox having more active sites.
+A choice of media is available, Pyrolox, Filox & Birm.
+All are based on Manganese Dioxide but Pyrolox and Filox have more active sites.

-Contact assemblies are designed to aerate water.
-Air is drawn in using a Mazzei injector which then mixes inside the vessel, This helps by initiating the oxidation of Iron and Manganese.
-Precipitation starts to occur which can then be removed using a multi media filter, before the water reaches the main catalytic filter.
+Precipitation starts to occur which can then be removed using a multi-media filter before the water reaches the main catalytic filter.